Patriots vs. Ravens props, 'Sunday Night Football' SGP picks, best bets

-Patriots vs. Ravens NFL player props, SGP: Self-learning AI backs Maye Under 1.5 touchdown passes on 'SNF'
+Patriots vs. Ravens NFL player props, SGP: Self-learning AI backs Maye Under 1.5 passing touchdowns on 'SNF'

 NFL prop picks and SGP bets for New England vs. Baltimore on 'Sunday Night Football' from the SportsLine Machine Learning Model AI

 Teams in a battle to win their respective divisions meet when the New England Patriots face the Baltimore Ravens in Week 16 'Sunday Night Football' at 8:20 p.m.
 ET from M&T Bank Stadium in Baltimore.
 The Patriots (11-3), who lead the AFC East, hold a one-game lead over the Buffalo Bills with three games remaining.
 The Ravens (7-7), who are second in the AFC North, trail the Pittsburgh Steelers by one game.
-The matchup will feature quarterback Drake Maye and the Patriots against quarterback Lamar Jackson and the Ravens.
-Both players figure into several NFL player props or a Sunday Night Football SGP, in a contest in which Baltimore is favored by three points.
+The matchup will feature quarterback Drake Maye against quarterback Lamar Jackson.
+Both players figure into several NFL player props or a Sunday Night Football SGP, in a contest in which Baltimore is favored by 3.5 points.

 Maye has played at an MVP-type level for a good portion of the season, completing 70.9% of his passes for 3,567 yards and 23 touchdowns.
 Jackson, meanwhile, has completed 63.5% of his passes for 2,210 yards and 18 touchdowns.
 There are several NFL player props one could target for these stars, or you may find value in seeking NFL prop lines for other options like TreVeyon Henderson, Rhamondre Stevenson and Stefon Diggs of the Patriots, and Derrick Henry, Zay Flowers and Mark Andrews of the Ravens.
 Before betting any Patriots vs. Ravens props for Sunday Night Football, you need to see the Patriots vs. Ravens prop predictions powered by SportsLine's Machine Learning Model AI.